Start Conversations With Ease

 Read the Room

-Pay attention to the nonverbal cues of others, such as body language and facial expressions, to gauge whether they’re open to conversation or if it's better to wait for a more natural opportunity.
+Before diving into a conversation, observe the social dynamics.
+Look for relaxed groups open to new participants.
+If unsure, approach someone standing alone.
+Be brave, generous, and kind.
+Pay attention to nonverbal cues of others, such as body language and facial expressions, to gauge if they’re open to conversation or if it’s better to wait for a more natural opportunity.

 Perfect Your Handshake

 A handshake is often your first physical interaction with someone, making it crucial to get it right.
-Avoid limp or overly aggressive handshakes, as they can create a negative first impression.
-Pair your handshake with a warm smile and steady eye contact to further emphasize your approachability.
+Avoid limp or overly aggressive handshakes.
+Pair your handshake with a warm smile and steady eye contact to emphasize approachability.
+During flu or COVID season, consider replacing handshakes with a friendly smile and warm hello.

 Leverage Connections